Bumrah ruled out of T20 World Cup due to back stress fracture | Sports-Games

 A BCCI official told PTI that Bumrah will be forced out of action for six months due to the back injury. ''Bumrah is not going to play the T20 World Cup for sure.
 He has a serious back condition.
 It's a stress fracture and he could be out for a period of six months,'' a senior BCCI official told PTI on conditions of anonymity.

-Bumrah, who played the second and third T20 against Australia, didn't travel with the team to Thiruvananthapuram for the series-opener against South Africa.
+Bumrah, who played the second and third T20 against Australia, had travelled with the team to Thiruvananthapuram for the series-opener against South Africa but left for Bengaluru to be at National Cricket Academy (NCA) for rehabilitation.

 The 28-year-old fast bowler is the second senior star player to be ruled out after Ravindra Jadeja, who is recovering from a knee surgery.
 The Indian team is already looking unsettled at the moment and Bumrah's injury has only compounded the woes for skipper Rohit Sharma and coach Rahul Dravid.